dkucheru/Lab2_TA_Dasha/recipe.md

 ## Additional Directions by Bing:
 7. Bake in the oven until it passes the toothpick test (?
 I'm not a baker.)
-8. Enjoy and have a wonderful day! :]
+8. Enjoy and have a wonderful rest of your day! :]